HyeonbumLee/HyeonbumLee.github.io/index.md

 author_profile: true
 excerpt: 'Hello World !'
 header:
-  overlay_image: /assets/images/PH.jpg
+  overlay_image: /assets/images/SD.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

 # About me

 I graduated from Hanyang University, Department of Mathematics and am pursuing master degree in applied mathemathics at same university.
-From July 2018, I'm member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
+From Feb 2020, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
 My main research interests are in cryptography especially zero-knowledge proof.
-Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition and speaker recognition.

 ## Programming Skills